EpicOrange/riichi_advanced/documentation/american.md

 There is currently no way to declare that another player has a dead hand in Riichi Advanced.
 This is for the following reasons:

 - The rules on dead hands in the official rulebook, *Mah Jongg Made Easy*, are too ambiguously-written to code up.
-(In some cases, the rulebook presents contradictory rulings.
+(In some cases, the rulebook presents seemingly-contradictory rulings.
 In at least one case, the rulebook allows for calling a player's hand dead when they very clearly aren't.)
-- There seems to be no agreement among players as to which exposures are returned to the hand when a player's hand is declared dead, and it seems like players do not always interpret the rules in *MJME* the same way.
+- There seems to be no agreement among players as to which exposures are returned to the hand when a player's hand is declared dead, and it seems like players do not always interpret the rules in *MJME* the same way, or in a way that's possible for us to implement.
 - There are so, so, so, so many edge cases.
+(Apparently, previously-seen tiles returning to a hand as a result of that hand being declared dead can cause another player to be declared dead.)

-(Author's note: I have spent over a month trying to get answers to how this is supposed to work, but every answer I get just spawns more edge cases and more questions.
-I'm leaving it here before I lose my sanity and my hair.)
+(Author's note: I have spent almost a month trying to get answers to how this is supposed to work, but every answer I get just spawns more edge cases and more questions.
+Maybe I'll come back to this in the future, but for now, I'm leaving it here before I lose my sanity and my hair.)

 ## Another Game